truenas/middleware/docs/api/resources/services.rst

    :json boolean nfs_srv_v4: enable NFS v4
    :json boolean nfs_srv_v4_krb: require Kerberos for NFSv4
    :json boolean nfs_srv_16: support >16 groups
-   :json string nfs_srv_bindip: IP addresses (separated by commas) to bind to for TCP and UDP requests
+   :json string nfs_srv_bindip: IP addresses (as a list) to bind to for TCP and UDP requests
    :json integer nfs_srv_mountd_port: force mountd to bind to the specified port
    :json integer nfs_srv_rpcstatd_port: forces the rpc.statd daemon to bind to the specified port
    :json integer nfs_srv_rpclockd_port: forces rpc.lockd the daemon to bind to the specified port